-RS grants will be settled using the Company's own equity and issued from treasury if the performance standard is met.
+RSU grants will be settled using the Company's own equity if the performance standard is met.
 The equity-settled share-based compensation is measured at the fair value of the Company's Common Shares as at the grant date in accordance with the terms of the Company's Stock Compensation Plan.
-The fair value determined at the grant date is charged to income when performance-based vesting conditions are met, based on the number of RS that will eventually be converted to Common Shares, with a corresponding increase in equity.
+The fair value determined at the grant date is charged to income when performance-based or time-based vesting conditions are met, based on the number of RSUs that will eventually be converted to Common Shares, with a corresponding increase in equity.